rradutzu/CSV_generator/README.md

     - Access the command from the command line e.g.: php app/console csv:generate
             * This will generate the CSV with the meeting and testing dates for the next 6 months starting with the today date.
-              If the current day is the first day of the month, the CSV will include the current month also, if not the CSV entries will start with the next month.
+              If the current day is the first day of the month, the CSV will include the current month also,if not the CSV entries will start with the next month.

-    - Several options are available with the command, but the most important are: "startDate" and "months"
+    - Several options are available with the command, but the most important are:
+       "startDate" and "months"
         * These options give user the possibility to change the start date for the CSV entries and respectively the number of months that the CSV will contain.
         * Keep in mind that no option is mandatory !!! e.g.: php app/console csv:generate --startDate=10/08/2013 --months=9